-Audio Plug-In Developer ProgramThe Avid Audio Plug-In Developer Program offers you a full range of materials to develop compatible, high-quality effect and virtual instrument plug-ins.
+The Avid Audio Plug-In Developer Program offers a full range of resources to develop high-quality effect and virtual instrument plug-ins that work seamlessly with Pro Tools and other award-willing audio products from Avid.
 As a member, you’ll receive:

 As you decide whether to create an audio plug-in for the Avid platform, here are some important things to know:

-- The only third party plug-ins that we allow through this program are software based effects and virtual instruments.
+- The only third-party plug-ins that we allow through this program are software based effects and virtual instruments.
 If you have an idea for a different type of product, please have a look at our other programs, particularly the Audio Workflow Solutions program.

 - AAX plug-ins must be digitally signed and this requires a fee in certain cases.
 This is part of a comprehensive technical effort to prevent the use of unauthorized copies of your plug-ins (“cracks”) with Avid products.

 - You need to be familiar with C++ object-oriented programming.
 Plug-ins designed for our hardware-accelerated platforms require that you are also familiar with their associated hardware and design tools.
 Knowledge of the Avid products you are targeting for plug-in development is also key to delivering effective solutions.

 In conjunction with the launch of Pro Tools 10, Avid introduced the Avid Audio Extensions (AAX) plug-in specification, designed from the ground up to offer a richly-featured, flexible platform for plug-in development that is engineered for growth.
 Our developer community is delivering AAX plug-ins for Pro Tools based on plug-ins available on pre-existing Avid platforms and delivering new creations.
 AAX DSP plug-ins are designed to work on the latest flagship professional digital audio workstation, Pro Tools | HDX.
 Avid plans to continue to enhance the AAX platform based on your ideas and input, and to drive this groundbreaking technology into future products.